alexRyan719/playground-8pd6cnbq/MD/cissp.md

 CISSP can help IT professionals work in the following job roles:

--Chief information security officer
+- Chief information security officer

--Security administrator
+- Security administrator

--Security architect
+- Security architect